FC4E-T4-3/fc4e-t4-3.github.io/docs/schemas/measurementunit.md

 # Measurement Unit
+This schema describes measurement units.
+A `MeasurementUnit` can be used just as themselves or be assigned to BasicInfoTypes to create a better defined type.
 ## Schema
+ - _All fields from the General Schema are included_
 - <b id="#/properties/Taxonomies">Taxonomies</b>
 	 - _Taxonomy nodes that this type should be assigned to._
 	 - Type: `array`